WPBay SDK Documentation

 echo "This is a WPBay theme.";

-is_plugin()
+} is_plugin()

 Description: Checks if the product is a plugin.

-if the product type is ‘plugin’, false
+Return: boolean – Returns true if the product type is ‘plugin’, false otherwise.

 Usage:

-if ($sdk->is_plugin())
+if ($wpbay_sdk_latest_loader->is_plugin())

 {